se02c/se02c/README.md

 ## Hello There!  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### I am Shikhar, might sound odd but an MBBS student, All I Know is some tech stack to make my things work.
+### I am Abdo ASil, might sound odd but an MBBS student, All I Know is some tech stack to make my things work.

 ## Brief About me :
 - I know Python,HTML5, Javascript, CSS and quite experienced with working of telegram bots and ofcourse I like writing bots.